joseph-flinn/site/frontend/posts/retro-failure-influence-critical-decisions.md

 that are necessary to leave with alignment: a leader that is dedicated to alignment and at least one supercommunicator (Duhigg 2024).
 Getting to alignment is a lot of work, both in the long term generation of a psychologically safe culture as well as the tactical conversations with unique mental models.
-Active listening, used by supercommunicators is also requires a lot of energy.
-A leader who is dedicated to alignment is needed to make sure that the decision that is reached does not default to pitting ideas against one another which is is the easier route to a single strategy.
+Active listening, used by supercommunicators, also requires a lot of energy.
+A leader who is dedicated to alignment is needed to make sure that the decision that is reached does not default to pitting ideas against one another which is the easier route to a single strategy.
 With that dedication, the supercommunicator then essentially asks a significant number of questions to tease out everyone's mental models so that they are essentially all out in the open.
-Through the act of answering questions and followup questions, the person answering has a chance to form their thoughts linearly and express themselves to the group.
+Through the act of answering questions and follow-up questions, the person answering has a chance to form their thoughts linearly and express themselves to the group.
 When all of the mental models are out in the open, they will often be mixed and matched with a high likelihood of everyone leaving the conversation understanding everyone else's and possibly leaving with alignment on the definition of the problem